Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Cardboard

-The easiest and cheapest way to immerse yourself into the world of mobile VR is getting your hands on a Cardboard viewer from Google or (more likely these days) a supporting company.
-You can build one yourself if you’re crafty and want to save cash.
-Once a viewer is ready, you launch the free Google Cardboard app and slide in your Android device or iPhone.
+The easiest and cheapest way to experience mobile VR is to get a Cardboard viewer from Google or (more likely these days) a supporting company.
+If you’re crafty and want to save cash, you can build one yourself.
+Once a viewer is ready, you launch the free Google Cardboard app and slide it into your Android device or iPhone.

 The price is right, but even Google has largely abandoned the Cardboard platform.
-It’s no longer making viewers of its own, and the Cardboard Android app was last updated in May 2023.
+It no longer makes viewers, and the Cardboard Android app was last updated in May 2023.
+It’s a shame, because it was the best phone VR headset that practically anyone could use.

 Which mobile VR headset is right for me?

 If you want to dabble in VR without spending much money, try Google Cardboard or the Nintendo Labo VR Kit.
-You won’t experience much immersion, or even more than a handful of compatible apps, but you can still have some fun and test whether VR triggers any motion sickness.
-Some people are able to spend hours in VR without problems — others can’t handle more than a few minutes.
+You won’t experience much immersion or more than a handful of compatible apps, but you can still have some fun and test whether VR triggers motion sickness.
+Some people can spend hours in VR without problems — others can’t handle more than a few minutes.

 We strongly suggest shoppers go with the Meta Quest 3.